New Funding Opportunity for Researchers

 The Colorado Lab believes that smart, strategic partnerships with government have the potential to improve people’s lives.
 The Lab serves as a bridge and translator between government and the research community.

-The purpose of this Request for Proposals (RFP) is to activate the research community to develop and disseminate cross-system research or evaluation projects that generate actionable information tailored to the priorities of Governor Polis’s Administration.
-The goal of this RFP is to equip government partners with information that can inform cross-system collaboration, policy, and practice.
+The purpose of this Open Call for Letters of Interest is to activate the research community to develop and disseminate cross-system, person-centered research or evaluation projects that generate actionable information tailored to one of the following priorities:

 - Foster an economy that works for everyone